darshanime/devkube/README.md

 ## Contributing

-Please file and issue if you face any problems.
+Please file an issue if you face any problems.
 Better still, help fix it and make a PR!